sitewhere/sitewhere-documentation/docs/deployment/README.md

 [these](https://docs.helm.sh/using_helm/#installing-helm) instructions to install Helm in your environment.

-## Get SiteWhere Kubernetes Components from GitHub
+## Pull SiteWhere Kubernetes Repository

 In order to make the process of installing the various SiteWhere infrastructure components easier, a separate [repository](https://github.com/sitewhere/sitewhere-k8s)